 This course includes a multiple-choice exam, which is the only part of the course that is not online.
 If you are able and willing to take the exam in Utrecht, the Netherlands, we are available to proctor the exam for you without any costs.
 If you have to take the exam from a different location, you need a proctor.
 This proctor may ask you to pay for their expenses.
 Please read more about proctoring on our specific webpage.

-The exam is not compulsory.
+Taking the exam is not compulsory.
 However, if you want to receive the Course Certificate and the credits, it is obligatory to take the exam.
 You are allowed to redo the exam once.
-The re-examination will take place on April 10, 2017.

 Cochrane Handbook for Systematic Reviews of Interventions.
 Available for free.